anonhostpi/DBPF.js/README.md

 **API Documentation:**
 - see: [API Documentation](https://anonhostpi.github.io/DBPF.js/docs/API)

+To get the full set of docs locally, run either:
+- `npm run docs`: to build the typedoc documentation (./wiki)
+- `npm run test:pub`: to build the typedoc documentation and run docusaurus:serve (view the docs from your browser).
+  - _also runs some minor cleanup work before building with docusaurus_

+The full set of docs does not need to be built locally to be used or read.
+The typedocs are sourced from the comments in the ./src files and the project docs are sourced from ./docs.
+There are no other documentation sources in this repo other than this README and the LICENSE.

 ## Playground/Interactive Testing (github.io)

 To see the library in action, you can visit the [playground](https://anonhostpi.github.io/DBPF.js/playground).